Kubernetes cluster on Linode.

 Start by choosing the right instance types for your needs.
 Use smaller plans for dev/test environments and reserve higher-tier plans for production.
 Regularly audit usage to identify inefficiencies such as idle nodes or unused Block Storage volumes.
 While LKE gives you the primitives, Plural offers centralized visibility across your entire cluster fleet, helping you enforce cost-conscious practices and spot waste before it compounds.

-How LKE Fits into the Broader Kubernetes Ecosystem
+Where LKE Fits in the Kubernetes Ecosystem

 LKE provides a solid, managed Kubernetes control plane, abstracting away much of the operational overhead required to run a cluster.
 This allows teams to focus on deploying and managing their applications rather than maintaining the underlying Kubernetes components.
 However, LKE is one piece of a larger puzzle.
 As organizations scale, they often adopt a multi-cluster or even multi-cloud strategy, running workloads on LKE alongside other providers like EKS or GKE.
 This introduces heterogeneity that can complicate management, deployment, and observability.